 Screenshot of a thread of three messages on Twitter from 2019 reading "A friend of mine has been trying to hire a new employee for her department in a medium-sized org.
 After advertising several times with few applicants, and a couple of rounds of interviews, the new employee is less than great.
 Then she discovered there were other applicants ..." -- "Among them was someone she knows personally, who has a spot-on CV, loads of experience, lives locally and would be the perfect person for the job.
 So she goes to HR to ask why that application was never sent through to her dept. The answer – she didn't score well. " -- "It turns out the HR dept adopted screening software that asks a bunch of random questions that applicants must answer quickly, the results of which determine a suitability score.
 Only those deemed suitable are sent through to the department for interview."

 A public example of managers being surprised by an automated screening tool used by the HR department in an organization without the hiring manager’s knowledge.
+[Online-only figure.]

-In many situations like loan applications, policing decisions, or sentencing decisions it may also not be obvious to the affected individuals to what degree decisions are made by humans, by manually specified algorithms, by machine-learned models, or by a combination of those, blurring the lines of responsibilities.
+In many situations like loan applications, policing decisions, or sentencing decisions, it may also not be obvious to the affected individuals to what degree decisions are made by humans, by manually specified algorithms, by machine-learned models, or by a combination of those, blurring the lines of responsibilities.
 To increase transparency, a system should indicate how decisions decisions are made, providing a justification for a decision or decision procedure if possible.
 Technical approaches can provide insights into what steps have been automated and how the world would look under different decisions, for example, by designing a user interface where users can optionally see elements that were automatically filtered or where text explicitly indicates that elements are curated based on the user’s profile (e.g., “we think you’ll like”) rather than providing a comprehensive view of all elements.

 Hiding or obfuscating the existence of automated decisions in a system does not give users a chance to understand the system and does not give them a mechanism to appeal wrong decisions.
 While we could argue that hiding the model reduces friction for users of the system and may enable a smoother user experience, as in the Facebook case above, users may feel deceived when they learn about the hidden model.
 Responsible designers should be very deliberate about when and how to make the existence of a model transparent and how not doing so may undermine the agency of users.